 9.2.1 General

-A meteorological observer can make a visual estimation of MOR using natural or man-made objects (groups of trees, rocks, towers, steeples, churches, lights, and so forth).
+A meteorological observer can make a visual estimation of MOR using natural or man-made objects (groups of trees, rocks, towers, masts, churches, lights, and so forth).

 Each station should prepare a plan of the objects used for observation, showing their distances and bearings from the observer.
 The plan should include objects suitable for daytime observations and objects suitable for night-time observations.
-The observer must also give special attention to significant directional variations of MOR.
+The observer must also give special attention to significant directional variations of MOR during the assessment of visibility.

 Observations should be made by observers who have “normal” vision and have received suitable training.
 The observations should normally be made without any additional optical devices (binoculars, telescope, theodolite, and the like) and, preferably, not through a window, especially when objects or lights are observed at night.
 The eye of the observer should be at a normal height above the ground (about 1.5 m); observations should, thus, not be made from the upper storeys of control towers or other high buildings.
 This is particularly important when visibility is poor.

-When visibility varies in different directions, the value recorded or reported may depend on the use to be made of the report.
+When visibility varies in different directions, the value recorded or reported may depend on the coding practises of the report.
 In synoptic messages, the lower value should be reported, but in reports for aviation the guidance in WMO (2014) should be followed.

 9.2.2 Estimation of meteorological optical range by day